 Home / Sponsors / Our Facilities and Services

-New Zealand Clinical Research conducts complex early-phase clinical trials involving both healthy participant and patient populations from our state-of-the-art research units located in Auckland and Christchurch, New Zealand.
+New Zealand Clinical Research conducts complex early-phase clinical trials involving both healthy participant and patient populations from our state-of-the-art research units located in Auckland, Christchurch and Hamilton, New Zealand.

 Our location close to major teaching hospitals provides access to medical support, additional research services and collaboration with world – leading researchers.

 NZCR is approved and certified as a clinical research unit by Medsafe under New Zealand legislation (Section 30 of the Medicines Act 1981).

 Our units have the following configurations.

 With our imaging partners, we can provide the following imaging services.

 New Zealand does not require a New Drug Application (IND) and Clinical Trial Application (CTA).
 This can provide cost savings and related efficiencies.